 Diane is a transplant southerner who has lived in the South about half her life.
 She moved to the Atlanta area about 10 years ago.

-The Atlanta area has produced political leaders, businessmen, actors, musicians, authors, sports players and more.
+The Atlanta area has produced political leaders, businessmen, actors, musicians, authors, athletes, and more.
 But why have so many influential people come from Atlanta?
 The culture, the people, and the activities in the area were likely big factors.

 Atlanta is considered a metropolis, meaning that although there are a lot of things to do inside the confines of the city, there are also a variety of other exciting attractions just around the corner from the heart of the South.